FederatedAI/KubeFATE/README.md

 |-- docker-deploy
 |-- k8s-deploy
 ```
-`docker-deploy`: The principle is to quickly set up an federated learning environment .
-Docker Compose can deploy FATE components on a single host.
-By using Docker Compose, FATE can be set up for environments of multiple parties which are collaborating in a federated manner.
-Please refer to [Docker Compose Deployment](./docker-deploy/README.md) for more details.
+`docker-deploy`: The primary objective is to swiftly establish a federated learning environment.
+Docker Compose allows for the deployment of FATE components on a single host.
+Leveraging Docker Compose, FATE can be configured for multi-party environments, facilitating collaborative federated setups.
+For further information, kindly refer to the [Docker Compose Deployment](./docker-deploy/README.md) documentation.

-`k8s-deploy`: The deployment approach is designed for a production environment.
-It is designed with flexibility to operate FATE clusters in different environments.
+`k8s-deploy`: The deployment approach is specifically tailored for production environments, providing a robust and scalable solution.
+Its design offers exceptional flexibility, enabling seamless operation of FATE clusters across various environments with ease and efficiency.

 ### Major features of KubeFATE k8s-deploy
-  * Provide a single executable binary for initializing and managing FATE clusters.
+  * Deliver an executable binary that simplifies the initialization and management of FATE clusters.
-  * Full life cycle management of FATE clusters, including deploying a new FATE cluster, querying an existing FATE cluster, destroying a given FATE cluster, etc.
+  * Provide the full life cycle management of FATE clusters, including deploying a new FATE cluster, querying an existing FATE cluster, destroying a given FATE cluster, etc.
   * Support customized deployment.
-  * Support an instance of KubeFATE to manage multiple instances of FATE deployments.
+  * Efficiently manage multiple instances of FATE deployments simultaneously.
-  * Provide cluster management service with RESTful APIs.
+  * Offer a cluster management service with RESTful APIs.

 For more details, please refer to [Kubernetes Deployment](./k8s-deploy/README.md).